carpentries/carpentries.org/content/support/membership/_index.md

 No matter which level of Partnership you pursue, The Carpentries team with help you mix and match our service offerings to build the best training program for your team!

+## Additional Benefits

-## In addition to the benefits above, all Partnerships include:
+In addition to the benefits above, all Partnerships include:

 * Personalised consultation with a member of The Carpentries team to develop a customised training package that meets your organisation's goals.
 * Access to resources and support for establishing and maintaining a thriving local community around teaching and learning data science and computational skills.